Contact the Department of Education-Yuma

-Elementary Education Yuma, Bachelor of Science in Education
+Elementary Education, Bachelor of Science in Education

-This program is accredited by the ***The program is approved by the Arizona State Board of Education.
+This program is accredited by the Council for the Accreditation of Educator Preparation (CAEP)

-Career Accordion Open
+Requirements Accordion Open

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.